TinyPART/TDMiL-artifact/README.md

 ## Experiments

-### Quick start
+### Basic experiment

-The main experiment is the CoAPerator orchestrator together with the `FL_ML_client` in the `apps/FL_ML_client` directory.
-The README.md file in the `apps/FL_ML_client` directory contains further instructions on how to use the demo application.
+The first experiment launches CoAPerator (the orchestrator) and then a client (TDMiL).
+The client can then be instructed via CoAPerator to download a model via CoAP.
+For this, please follow the instructions in `apps/FL_ML_client/readme.md`

 ### Other experiments

-The other experiments in the `apps` directory contain stand-alone experiments to run machine learning models on the firmware.
-Head to these directories for instructions on how to run them
+Additional experiments can be found in the `apps` directory.
+Head to these directories for instructions on how to run them.